uber-archive/cpustat/README.md

 cpustat itself can cause the very problems it was written to expose by doing a burst of work on a regular interval.
 It would be nicer to the underlying system to spread the work out evenly over the sampling interval instead of trying to do it all at once.

+The Linux netlink taskstats interface can only be used by root, which means this program must be run as root.

 In spite of these limitations, this tool has already been useful in understanding performance problems on production systems.
 I hope it's useful to you as well.